A well-trained hunting partner starts in your yard – not the blind

 Cover

 Cover is the type of grass or hunting conditions your dog will be exposed to during a hunt.
 For instance, do you hunt in deep reeds or on a corn field.
 Dogs that are not used to pushing through deep grasses and reeds may be afraid or reluctant to do that even with a dead bird on the other side.
 Floating weeds and lily pads can also be a distraction.
-Take time to exposure your duck dog to all different types of cover and obstacles they may encounter during a hunt.
+Take time to exposure your duck dog and/or gun dog to all different types of cover and obstacles they may encounter during a hunt.
 This can greatly enhance your success in the field.

 Water

 This one seems like a no-brainer.
 If your going to hunt ducks in water, your retriever needs to know how to swim and be comfortable in and around the water.
 But, I feel the need to mention it nonetheless.
 Water exposure is so important.
 It must be done slowly and over time.
-Lots and lots of water retrieves are needed to get retrievers comfortable swimming.
-And to reiterate the cover exposure, the water exposure should include clean and dirty (weedy) water.
-The more situations you can expose your retriever to the better.
+Preferably when the dog is just a puppy.

 Duck calls